bloxstreet/support/guides/training-guide.md

 The host and co-host will stand and monitor the LRs and the presentation to ensure everything runs smoothly.

 To begin the presentation, the Host must press the “Host Settings” button at the bottom left corner of their screen, and then press the button that says ‘Begin’. **If the “Host Settings” button is not appearing on the bottom left corner, the Host should rejoin immediately.
-The slideshow can only be played once.
-Be sure to inform the LRs that they can click on the monitors to get a better view.**
+The slideshow can only be played once.**

+**Host:** The presentation has started.
+If you wish to receive a closer view of the slideshow, click on a monitor.

 ### Host/Co-Host: After Presentation
 {: .text-yellow-200 }